hudcostreets/vz/slides.md

 .mode+footer { display: none; }
 </style>

-# Status Quo – < 50% of trips by car
+# Hudson County – < 50% of trips by car

 (only non-NYC US county)